mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Simulate SiPM damage incident radiation spectrum (not urgent).
 Look at Andy's email about dose, to francois
 - [ ] ANSTT presentation.
 PhD week presentation but without the tutorial on spectrometry.
 Emphasise the use of iThemba and just "be a presence there for n-lab"
 - [ ] Simulations don't really match do they...
+- [ ] Efficiency in the MSc repository is just wrong.
+Idk why

 ## In Progress